Kentucky’s ban on gender-affirming care takes effect as federal judge lifts injunction

 In the Kentucky case, seven transgender children and their parents have sued to block the law.
 They argue that it violates their constitutional rights and interferes with parental rights to seek established medical treatment for their children.

 Corey Shapiro, legal director for the American Civil Liberties Union of Kentucky, said Friday that the latest ruling “is not the final word” on the matter.
+The group called it a temporary setback, and Shapiro expressed confidence of achieving a “positive result” before another federal court.

-Last month, Hale’s injunction blocking portions of the new Kentucky law came a day before the measure was to take effect.
+Last month, Hale’s injunction blocking portions of the Kentucky law came a day before the measure was to take effect.
 At the time, the judge said the plaintiffs showed “a strong likelihood of success on the merits” of their constitutional challenges.

+The sweeping transgender legislation was passed this year by Kentucky’s GOP-dominated Legislature over Democratic Gov. Andy Beshear’s veto.
+Beshear said the measure allowed “too much government interference in personal healthcare issues.”
+Cameron, whose office is defending the law, is challenging Beshear in the race for Kentucky governor.
+It’s one of the nation’s most closely watched elections of 2023.

+The lawsuit challenges sections of the Kentucky law banning puberty blockers and hormone therapy for transgender minors.
+It didn’t take aim at other sections dealing with school bathroom policies, guidance for teachers regarding student pronouns and rules on teaching about gender identity and sexual orientation.

 At least 20 states have now enacted laws restricting or banning gender-affirming medical care for transgender minors, and most of those states face lawsuits.
 A federal judge struck down Arkansas’ ban as unconstitutional, and federal judges have temporarily blocked bans in Alabama and Indiana.
 Oklahoma has agreed to not enforce its ban while opponents seek a temporary court order blocking it.
 A federal judge has blocked Florida from enforcing its ban on three children who have challenged the law.